Silber8806/CSCI-33a-Project2/README.md

 │   │       happy-java.png -> The icon used in the title bar
 │   │
 │   └───js
-│           chat.js -> the actual chat app, a JavaScript file ├───templates
+│           chat.js -> the actual chat app, a JavaScript file that defines all the behavior ├───templates
-│       404.html -> not used
-│       500.html -> not used
-│       index.html -> used only to change title attribute for index page │       layout.html -> most of the chat app components.
+│       index.html -> The entire app has been refactored into this single page

 ```

 Note I trimmed the output of the command to not include temporary files.

 ## Some Notes: